MazontheMoon/css_cheatsheet_flex/README.md

 Keyword: Description FILE
 Examples:

-* create: Added new document INDEX
+* create: Add new document INDEX
-* new: Adding new content for sectionB INDEX
+* new: Add new content for sectionB INDEX
-* update: Added info to existing section on INDEX
+* update: Add info to existing section on INDEX
 * fix: Typo in sectionA content INDEX
-* style: Added colour schema to page STYLESHEET
+* style: Add colour schema to page STYLESHEET
-* docs: Added naming convention rules to README
+* docs: Add naming convention rules to README
-* test: Testing accessibility for styles in STYLESHEET
+* test: Test accessibility for styles in STYLESHEET

 ## Resources